 Now, if you’re really efficient, that profitability should go in your pocket.

 But if you’re doing block hours, you lose that advantage.
 You lose that profitability.
 Because now, like everybody else in the industry, Let’s say it would take them five hours to do a project.
 It takes you maybe four hours to do a project because you’re efficient.
 Good at hiring, good at managing, good at organization, all those things.
 So that profitability should go in your pocket because the values the same to the customer.

 Again, these are reasons why I really don’t like selling via block hours.
 And if you want one final reason, again, when you sell block hours, it almost always invites a discount conversation.
 If your hourly rate is 150 dollars an hour, but if I buy 20 hours every single month, can I get a discount?
 They’re almost always going to ask for a discount.

 I know you’re probably thinking, “what’s the answer to the managed service question?”
-You’re going to have to tune in for another video on that.
+You’re going to have to watch How To Sell Managed Services (Part 2).

 But I did want to make sure that you understood that selling via block hours is not always the best and the right way to do things.

 I think that in some cases, selling some sort of a hybrid where there is a managed services agreement for a set very defined set of recurring services, and then any additional projects that need to happen are quoted on a project basis.
 And that way, the recurring maintenance gets done.
 The client knows that it’s going to get done.
 There’s a set price for that.
 But then any network adds, extras, changes, projects, and so forth you get paid for.

 Because just like I don’t like block hours, the other thing I don’t like is the all-you-can-eat managed services agreements.
 Where it’s “all included” for one price, and it really isn’t.